7 Physicians as Gatekeepers

 7.3 Variation in Health Care Utilization

-When examining healthcare variation, the concept of waste in healthcare comes into focus.
-Estimates suggest that more than 30% of healthcare expenditures are considered “wasteful.”
-Examples of waste include payment differentials based on the location of treatment, overutilization of certain imaging techniques with limited benefit, inappropriate use of proton treatment for certain conditions, unnecessary placement of heart stents in specific patient populations, and the performance of arthroscopic knee surgery where other treatment options may be more suitable.
+Such variation inevitably raises questions about waste in the health care system.
+Estimates suggest that more than 30% of U.S. health care spending yields little or no clinical benefit.
+Examples include payment differentials based purely on treatment location, overuse of advanced imaging with limited diagnostic value, inappropriate use of proton therapy for cancers where conventional treatment is equally effective, unnecessary placement of coronary stents in low-risk populations, and the performance of arthroscopic knee surgery where physical therapy may be a better option.